Antofagasta plc: Operations

 Antofagasta is one of the major international copper producers with its activities concentrated mainly in Chile where it now operates four copper mines: Los Pelambres, Centinela (previously the Esperanza and Tesoro mines), Antucoya and Zaldívar (100% owned since 2015 when Barrick Gold sold its 50% to Antofagasta).

 Ownership

-The company is 65% owned by the Chilean Luksic family.
+The company is 65% owned by the Chilean Luksic family; Iris Fontbona is the matriarch.